tschaub/suite/docs/gettingstarted/source/workflow/style.rst

 .. _workflow.style:

-Step 5: Style Your Layers
+Step 4: Style Your Layers
 =========================

-.. note:: This section is optional, although recommended.
-If you don't wish to edit any layer styles, you can skip to the next section, :ref:`workflow.compose`.
+.. note:: This section is also optional, although recommended.
+If you don't wish to edit any layer styles, you can skip to the next section, :ref:`workflow.create`.

-When data was imported via the Layer Importer, a distinct style was generated for each layer.
+When data was imported via the **Layer Importer** in GeoServer (see :ref:`workflow.import`), a unique style was generated for each layer.
 To alter and improve the styling of your layers, use the **Styler** application.

 These example instructions will change the color of one of the default styles created during the import process.

 #.
 Launch Styler.
 Styler can be launched from the :guilabel:`Style Layers` link in the :ref:`dashboard`.